 Benefits Of An Aquarium Wavemaker

-Wavemakers help keeping the water constantly moving, which is beneficial to keep waste and debris from getting stuck or trapped in any corner or dead spots in your tank.
+Wavemakers help keep the water constantly moving, which is beneficial to keep waste and debris from getting stuck or trapped in any corner or dead spots in your tank.
 In that way, it keeps the detritus moving so that it can eventually find your filter intakes.

 So, if you can create that movement artificially similar to nature, aquatic critters inside the aquarium may love that.
 Also, creating the wave can mimic the scenarios in rivers and oceans.